-I thought that this topic might be timely, in part because I have had an unusually high number of conversations recently with clients, friends, family members, and others regarding handling conflict and having difficult conversations.
+This topic is likely very timely due to all the stuff that we’re dealing with in our everyday lives and, at least in part, as evidenced by the high number of conversations I’ve been having with clients, friends, family members, and others regarding handling conflict and having difficult conversations.
 A few years ago, we posted a blog entitled “Is All Conflict Destructive?” in which we discussed healthy conflict (yes, there is such a thing!) and how to encourage it.
-Much has been written about conflict in the workplace (and beyond) and I especially like a few recent articles by Don Tinney and Rene Boer at EOS Worldwide.
+Much has been written about conflict in the workplace and I especially like a few articles by Don Tinney and Rene Boer at EOS Worldwide.
 Tinney writes that “Conflict in the workplace is risky.
 It makes us uncomfortable, tense and our emotions can flare.
 But what should we expect from passionate teammates who are all fighting for outcomes that matter a lot?
 When we work with intelligent, creative, passionate people, we’re bound to have occasions when we see things differently.
 Conflict in the workplace is not only unavoidable in a growing, healthy organization, but it’s also essential!”

 It can be damaging at work and to the team when people are silent, passive, or lack engagement.
 Boer writes that some of the best meetings she has been in lately are the ones where people challenge one another.
 Where there’s debate and push-back and the discussions are heated; and where each person is actively engaged, putting the greater good of the organization ahead of personal agendas.
 Sometimes the feedback they give each other stings a little, but too often we seek harmony when we should be creating some conflict.
 We shouldn’t be afraid of some conflict, but embrace it.
 She believes that conflict creates clarity and, without clarity over the underlying issue, we’re at risk of making poor decisions.